VikramVarkoor/python-mini-projects/README.md

 # Mini Python Projects

-This is where I store my Python codes.
+This is where I store my Python projects.